-10.12.
-Expedited Permit Procedures
+12. Expedited Permit Procedures

-In an effort to expedite permit procedures, the City will revise the Architectural Review Board process for residential development \-for 12 units or less to shorten the timeline for processing.
+In an effort to expedite permit procedures, the City will revise the Architectural Review Board process for residential development for 12 units or less to shorten the timeline for processing.
 The City will also develop comprehensive objective design standards for multi-family housing to facilitate streamlined review.

-Implementation Schedule: Complete by the end of February 2024 2025, in line with the General
+Implementation Schedule: Complete by February 2025, in line with the General Plan/Zoning Code

-Plan/Zoning Code Update.
+Update.